Note on Deploying a Personal Website on Github

 - Copy the

-git remote add origin <website_path>.git
+git remote add origin <website_path>.gitcommand. - Add a

 Setup a branch for Github pages